guess-js/guess-js.github.io/content/next.md

 └── media.js
 ```

-As content of all of the files set the following JavaScript:
+As the content of all these files set the following JavaScript:

 ```javascript
 import * as React from 'react';